-Grades K-4 School Hours
+Grades K-5 School Hours

-John Still K-8 School's west campus opens daily at 7:30 a.m.
-Please be advised, the administration and staff of John Still K-8 School will not accept responsibility for students arriving before 7:30 a.m.
-Students arriving for breakfast should proceed directly to the cafeteria; they will then be dismissed to line up at 7:55 a.m.
+John Still K-8 School's elementary (west) campus opens daily at 7:30 a.m.
+Please be advised, the administration and staff of John Still K-8 School do not accept responsibility for students arriving before 7:30 a.m.
+Students arriving for breakfast should proceed directly to the cafeteria; at 7:50 a.m.
+Students will be dismissed to the outdoor stage area until dismissed to line up by the warning bell at 7:55.
 Students are to line up according to their room-numbered dots on the blacktop, and remain until directed by their teacher.
 Students are not permitted to play on the playground in the morning before school begins.

 Our school uses a staggered release time to help ease traffic congestion.
-School begins at 8:00 each day for all students in grades K-4 (with the exception of the pm kinder class, which begins at 10:18 a.m.).
-As noted in the table below, release times are staggered; this means that students in a.m. kindergarten are dismissed at 11:40, and p.m. kindergarten classes are released at 2:07.
+School begins at 8:00 each day for all students in grades K-5 (with the exception of the pm kinder class, which begins at 10:18 a.m.).
+As noted in the table below, release times are staggered; this means that students in a.m. kindergarten are dismissed at 11:40, and p.m. kindergarten classes are released at 2:10.
 1st through 3rd grades are dismissed at 2:07 p.m. and 4th graders are dismissed at 2:12 p.m.
 Due to teacher collaboration time each Thursday, students in 1st through 3rd grades are dismissed at 1:07 p.m. and 4th grade at 1:12 p.m.
 The afternoon kindergarten classes are released at 1:10 p.m.